How to Send an E-Mail Attachment on Your Surface

 Tap the name of each file you want to send and then tap the Attach button.

 A tap selects a file; tap a file again to deselect it.
 As you tap files, their color changes to show that they’re selected.

 A tap of the Attach button returns to the Mail app and attaches the file or files to your e-mail.

 In the Mail app, tap the Send button.

 The Mail app sends your mail and its attached file or files to the recipient.
 Depending on the size of your attached files, this may take from several seconds to several minutes.
-Because it all takes place in the background, feel free to switch to another app, browse the web, or grab another bagel at your free Wi-Fi spot.
+The Mail app does its work in the background, so feel free to switch to another app, browse the web, or grab another bagel at your free Wi-Fi spot.